GlobalBoost/ord-globalboost/docs/src/faq.md

 highly complex, constantly changing, and which introduce changes via backwards-incompatible hard forks.

-Inscriptions, on the other hand, depend on the Bitcoin blockchain, which is relatively simple and conservative, and which introduces changes via backwards-compatible soft forks.
+Inscriptions, on the other hand, depend on the GlobalBoost blockchain, which is relatively simple and conservative, and which introduces changes via backwards-compatible soft forks.

 *Inscriptions are more secure.*

-Inscriptions inherit Bitcoin's transaction model, which allow a user to see exactly which inscriptions are being transferred by a transaction before they sign it.
+Inscriptions inherit GlobalBoost's transaction model, which allow a user to see exactly which inscriptions are being transferred by a transaction before they sign it.
 Inscriptions can be offered for sale using partially signed transactions, which don't require allowing a third party, such as an exchange